- Education, Training & Outreach

 Anand Viswanathan, MD, PhD

-Title: Associate Director, Telestroke Services and Hemorrhagic Stroke Research Program, Massachusetts General Hospital & Assistant Professor of Neurology, Harvard Medical School
+Title: Associate Director, Telestroke Services and Hemorrhagic Stroke Research Program, Massachusetts General Hospital & Associate Professor of Neurology, Harvard Medical School

 Telephone: (617) 643-3876

 Dr. Viswanathan is a member of the Massachusetts ADRC and a staff neurologist at the Stroke Service and Memory Disorders Unit at the Massachusetts General Hospital.
 He received his MD, PhD in medicine and molecular genetics from Emory University, and was trained in internal medicine at the Beth Israel Deaconess Medical Center prior to his residency program in vascular neurology at the Massachusetts General Hospital and the Brigham and Women's Hospital.

 Dr. Viswanathan served as a clinical research fellow with Professors Marie-Germaine Bousser and Hugues Chabriat at the Hôpital Lariboisière in Paris from 2005-2006, and his group actively collaborates with colleagues at the Hôpital.
 Dr. Viswanathan's research interests include studying the contributions of stroke and vascular risk factors to dementia.